 Thanks to an intensive search involving staff from the Endangered Wildlife Trust, RRRC, a bird rehabilitation volunteer from Newcastle, the air-wing of the Ezemvelo KwaZulu-Natal Wildlife Honorary Officers, the Stock Theft Unit of the SAPS and the landowner over the following two days, a single live and a further eight dead African white-backed vultures were recovered from the site, bringing the total number of vultures involved to 14.

-Thanks to the fast action of the landowner reporting the incident and the rescue team on the ground, all five vultures taken in for treatment were stabilised and are expected to make a full recovery from the poisoning.
-One of the Cape vultures had also, however, suffered a broken wing, and required additional treatment for this injury.
+Thanks to the fast action of the landowner reporting the incident and the rescue team on the ground, all five vultures taken in for treatment were stabilised and expected to fully recover from the poisoning.
+One of the Cape vultures had also, however, suffered a broken wing and required additional treatment for this injury.
 The other birds have already been moved to recovery enclosures and are expected to be released as soon as their condition allows.

 Quick action and an organised approach when incidents of this nature occur are essential to ensure that the impact on vultures and other species is minimised and to gather as much information as possible from the scene to enable law enforcement to pursue and prosecute those responsible.
-The EWT’s Birds of Prey Programme is working with a range of partners throughout Africa to address this threat.
-This includes conducting training in poisoning incident intervention and investigation methods to reduce the impact of poisoning events and to support effective law enforcement and prosecution of perpetrators of these acts.
-The training also provides guidance in terms of contingency planning and preparation for such incidents.
+The EWT’s Birds of Prey Programme is working with various African partners to address this threat.
+This includes training in poisoning incident intervention and investigation methods to reduce the impact of poisoning events and support effective law enforcement and prosecution of perpetrators of these acts.
+The training also provides guidance regarding contingency planning and preparation for such incidents.

-At this stage, the exact source of the poisoning or the substance that was used to poison these birds has not been determined.
-The case is under investigation by the SAPS Glencoe Stock Theft Unit and members of the public that can provide information in this regard are asked to please contact Warrant Officer Stephen Brown by calling 0828808629.
+At this stage, the exact source of the poisoning or substance used to poison these birds has not been determined.
+The case is under investigation by the SAPS Glencoe Stock Theft Unit, and members of the public who can provide information in this regard are asked to please contact Warrant Officer Stephen Brown by calling 0828808629.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: